bpfverif/agni/README.md

 ### Explanation
-Our automatic encoder produces an SMT-LIB (`.smt2`) file for each eBPF instruction in the output directory (`/home/bpf-encodings-5.9`, that captures the Linux Kernel's abstract semantics for the instruction.
+Our automatic encoder produces an SMT-LIB (`.smt2`) file for each eBPF instruction in the output directory (`/home/bpf-encodings-5.9`), that captures the Linux Kernel's abstract semantics for the instruction.
+We now have the semantics of 36 abstract operators corresponding to 36 eBPF instructions.

 ```
 root@847d5c0f8828:/home/cav23-artifact/llvm-to-smt# ls -1 /home/bpf-encodings-5.9/*.smt2